codesandbox/sandbox-templates/assemblyline/README.md

 ## Getting Started in CodeSandbox
 ### Accessing the UI
 CodeSandbox should already startup an instance of Assemblyline via the [.tasks](./.codesandbox/tasks.json) and you should see a preview exposed on port 4443.
-You can click on the "Open Preview in a new window" icon to access Assemblyline's UI within your browser.
+You can click on the "Open Preview in a new window" icon to access Assemblyline's UI within your browser (viewing the application in CodeSandbox's Preview tab doesn't work).

 ![Open preview in a new tab](https://raw.githubusercontent.com/codesandbox/sandbox-templates/main/assemblyline/images/open_preview.png)